Brain science startup NeuroQore hopes its magnets will cure depression

 Talebinjad, who has a degree in biomedical engineering, came up with the idea after performing his first brain surgery.
 “Neuromodulation is super important and the brain is so complex,” he said.
 “I realized during this surgery there wasn’t a lot of effective approaches out there.”

+NeuroQore is already approved in Canada, where its headquarters is in Ontario.
 The next challenge for Talebinjad and his team is getting FDA approval, though he says he does have a line out there.

 And he hopes to set up brain centers where patients can go and get magnetic stimulation treatment throughout California later this year.